 Elite riders must do VO2max intervals

 The closer the intensity is to 100% of VO2max, the better training you get.
-This means you have to train less time to improve your performance.
+Luckily, this means you have to train less time to improve your performance.

 Elite and pro riders need training at (or very close to) VO2max to keep further progress.
-Thus, VO2 intervals are always included in the training programs I design for top athletes and I will also strongly recommend them to any ambitious athlete who wants to continue their progress.
+Thus, VO2 intervals are always included in the training programs I design for top athletes.
+I will also strongly recommend them to any ambitious athlete who wants to continue their progress.

 How to train for a better VO2 max

-Unfortunately training at this intensity is very, very tough, so we split it up in shorter intervals.
-I have already shown you some examples of how to do VO2 max intervals, but there are also other ways to train this physical skill.
+Unfortunately, training at this intensity is very tough, so we split it up in shorter intervals.
+I have already shown you some examples of doing VO2 max intervals, but there are also other ways to train this physical skill.

-Participating in road races or criteriums is not as specific as interval training, but still it gives you a great training.
-Often it is more motivating to ride a criterium instead of doing strictly paced intervals using a power meter as your training partner.
+Participating in road races or criteriums is not as specific as interval training, but still, it gives you an excellent training.
+It is often more motivating to ride a criterium than strictly paced intervals using a power meter as your training partner.

 Do I really need to improve my VO2max?

-It is also important to remember that your performance at lower intensities always is close related to what your maximum is.
-Thus, when you get a larger VO2 max, you will feel more comfortable at lower intensities and it’s easier for you to accelerate at the final moments of the race.
+It is also important to remember that your performance at lower intensities is always closely related to your maximum.
+Thus, when you get a larger VO2 max, you will feel more comfortable at lower power outputs, and it’s easier for you to accelerate at the final moments of the race.

-I like to use the term aerobic engine, because you can think of VO2 max as the size of a car’s engine.
-If the engine gets bigger, it’s clear you can drive faster, but it the car also feels better and more comfortable at lower speeds.
+I like to use the term aerobic engine because you can think of VO2 max as the size of a car’s engine.
+If the engine gets bigger, it’s clear you can drive faster, but the car also feels better and more comfortable at lower speeds.

 Question to the readers:

-Are VO2 Max intervals a part of your current training program?
+VO2 Max intervals – are they a part of your current training program?